osteele/Arduino_SerialRecord/README.md

 This sketch is similar to SendMultipleValues, except that it also includes field names in the strings that it sends.
-These are displayed in the Serial Monitor and the Serial Console, but the Processing SerialRecord library igonores them.
+These are displayed in the Serial Monitor and the Serial Console, but the [Processing SerialRecord] library ignores them.

 ## Motivation